104 Growth Mindset Activities for Toddlers and Preschoolers

 Clean up after bath time

-Practice breathing exercises download my free eBook Growing Baby is Learning to Calm
+Practice breathing exercises download the eBook - Learning to Calm

 Help wash dishes